Resources for health professionals

 The toolkit was adapted for the New Zealand setting by bpacnz.
 It is based on materials for Stopping Elderly Accidents Death and Injuries developed by the United States' Centers for Disease Control and Prevention.

-The Ministry of Health's Healthy Ageing Strategy provides strategic direction for change and a set of actions to improve the health of older people.
+Healthy Ageing Strategy - The Ministry of Health's Healthy Ageing Strategy provides strategic direction for change and a set of actions to improve the health of older people.

-The Ministry of Health's section on the health of older people tells you about the work their older people team is doing.
+Health of Older People page - The Ministry of Health's section on the health of older people tells you about the work their older people team is doing.

-A range of resources to support you to live stronger for longer.
+Live Stronger for Longer resources page - a range of resources to support you to live stronger for longer.

 Not what you're looking for?